There are many mulch types available for your organic garden, but which is the best mulch for you?

 2. Bark mulch and wood chips are some of the most commonly used mulching materials in the garden.
 They have some benefits and some potential downsides.
-You may have seen them in bags or in bulk at the garden center, or you may have used them in your organic gardening before.
 They do most of the above things well, but unfortunately, they have a couple of issues making them one of the types of mulch I don't tend to use.

 The first is that they are very high in carbon and very low in nitrogen.
-This means that the beneficial microbes can pull all of the available nitrogen from the surrounding area, which often ends up causing a nitrogen deficiency in your plants.
+This means that the beneficial microbes in the soil may pull all of the available nitrogen from the surrounding area in order to be able to eat the wood, which often ends up causing a nitrogen deficiency in your soil and plants.

-This is more of an issue when you incorporate the mulch into the soil, and doesn't seem to cause as big of a problem when the bark is left on top.
+This is more of an issue when you incorporate the mulch into the soil, and doesn't seem to cause as big of a problem when the mulch is left on top.

-It's okay if you want to use wood chips of bark, but there is another mulch coming up soon that is more in line with nature.
+Wood chips are a little better, but there is another mulch coming up soon that is more in line with nature.

 3. Straw and Hay are not the most aesthetically pleasing, but they are fairly good types of mulch.
-They are used in organic gardening, but the main issue for most people will be that it is not always easy to find and it breaks down so quickly that it has to be applied multiple times a year.
+They're used in organic gardening, but the main issue for most people will be that they're not always easy to find and they break down so quickly that they have to be applied multiple times a year.

 5. We're getting closer to our my favorite of all mulch types, but not yet.
 With all this talk about organic matter, why not just use compost?
 A little bit of thought tells us why.
 It does a lot of things right, but fails to stop the weeds!
 The same goes with manure, and manure needs to be composted before applied to soil anyway.
 We should use compost and manure, but they are not really the best mulch.
 I cover compost in detail in the Smiling Gardener Academy along with cover crops because they are both excellent ways to increase the organic matter content of the soil, but here, we're looking for the best mulch.